RoadieHQ/roadie-backstage-plugins/CONTRIBUTING.md

 As such, the [same coding guidelines as in Backstage repository mostly apply](https://github.com/backstage/backstage/blob/master/CONTRIBUTING.md#coding-guidelines).

+## Creating Changesets

+We use [changesets](https://github.com/atlassian/changesets) in order to prepare releases.
+To make the process of generating releases easy, please include changesets with your pull request.
+This will result in a every package affected by a change getting a proper version number and an entry in its `CHANGELOG.md.

+### When to use a changeset?

+Any time a patch, minor, or major change aligning to [Semantic Versioning](https://semver.org) is made to any published package in `plugins/`, a changeset should be used.

+In general, changesets are not needed for the documentation, build utilities or similar.

+### How to create a changeset

+1. Run `yarn changeset`
+2. Select which packages you want to include a changeset for
+3. Select impact of change that you're introducing, using `minor` for breaking changes and `patch` otherwise.
+4. Explain your changes in the generated changeset.
+See [examples of well written changesets](https://backstage.io/docs/getting-started/contributors#writing-changesets).
+5. Add generated changeset to Git
+6. Push the commit with your changeset to the branch associated with your PR

+For more information, checkout [adding a changeset](https://github.com/atlassian/changesets/blob/master/docs/adding-a-changeset.md) documentation in the changesets repository.

 ## Merging to main

 Plugins are automatically published when a version bump is merged to the `main` branch.
 Please include version bumps with your pull requests if you would like them to be released.